• Published May 17, 2024

 Leadership and Employee Wellbeing Are Connected: Here’s How

-In the early days of COVID and throughout the “Great Resignation,” many organizations scrambled to help individual leaders optimize their personal effectiveness with an increased focus on self-care.
+In the early days of the pandemic, many organizations scrambled to help individual leaders optimize their personal effectiveness with an increased focus on self-care.
 And for good reason: The pandemic left a wake of stress and burnout.

 Yet while self-care is important, and resilience is foundational to leading others, they’re not enough alone.

-A broader focus on community, connection, and a sense of belonging is required to achieve true employee wellbeing.
-Our recent research has found this to be particularly true with regard to leaders making meaningful connections when leading virtual teams.
+A broader focus on community, connection, and a sense of belonging is required for leaders to help achieve true employee wellbeing.
+Our research has found this to be particularly true with regard to leaders making meaningful connections when leading virtual teams.

-To start talking about this subject at your workplace, download our free conversation guide to discuss employee wellbeing with your team.
+To help you start talking about wellbeing at your workplace, download our free conversation guide to discuss employee wellbeing with your team.

 Employee Wellbeing Requires Leadership